SciTools/iris/docs/iris/src/userguide/cube_statistics.rst

 In the section :doc:`reducing_a_cube` we saw how to extract a subset of a cube in order to reduce either its dimensionality or its resolution.
-Instead of just selecting certain indices from a dimension (and ignoring the rest), we can instead form statistics over all the data.
+Instead of simply extracting a sub-region of the data, we can produce statistical functions of the data values across a particular dimension, such as a 'mean over time' or 'minimum over latitude'.

-Suppose we have a cube:
+For instance, suppose we have a cube:

     >>> import iris
     >>> filename = iris.sample_data_path('uk_hires.pp')